 - ENERGY STAR windows can lower your energy bills by 12 percent, and you may even be eligible for an income tax credit if you add them to your home.
 If you can’t afford new windows, seal any gaps around windows and doors.

 - Think long-term and plant shade trees to cool your home.
+They'll work best on the south side of your home.
 It may take a while for them to grow large enough to make a big difference, but future generations will thank you.

 Adding insulation to your home can reduce heating and air conditioning expenses by up to 20 percent.